Here’s what parents need to know about legal recourse against school bullies, their parents, and the school’s liability for personal injuries.

 - The injury to the student was, or should have been, foreseeable.

-- The school failed to take reasonable action to stop the violent act from occurring.
+- The school failed to take reasonable action to stop the bullying.

-- The student was injured due to the failure of the school to take reasonable action.
+- The student was in fact injured due to the bullying.

 - The student’s injuries resulted in damages, such as medical costs.